alpacathunder1/gpuhost/README.md

 ## TODO

 + enforce efi boot order
-+ fix bizarre 90 second hang when rebooting
-  + Maybe masking `efi.mount`?
-If unused on the new install?
 + Add shell role with bash options (like `set -o vi`)
 + Populate boot entries in install guide
   + add note about /boot in fstab